2025

 Ellmer, Nathan; Ortigosa, Rogelio; Martinez-Frutos, Jesus; Gil, Antonio J.; Poya, Roman

-Stretch-based hyperelastic constitutive emulators through Gradient Enhanced Kriging Journal Article Forthcoming
+Stretch-based hyperelastic constitutive emulators through Gradient Enhanced Kriging Journal Article

-In: Computer Methods in Applied Mechanics and Engineering, Forthcoming.
+In: Computer Methods in Applied Mechanics and Engineering, vol. 423, 2024.

 @article{Ellmer0000,